-\PRELIMINARY
+2. \PRELIMINARY

-- 2.1 The name of the association is Northside Adventure Gamers Association (abbreviated to NAGA). - 2.2 The association is incorporated. - 2.3 The association is established to be, and continue as, a charity. - 2.4 These rules are intended to be binding on members of the association and enforceable by courts in Queensland.
+- 2.1 The name of the association is Northside Adventure Gamers Association (abbreviated to NAGA). - 2.2 The association is incorporated. - 2.3 The association is established to run for the benefit of members and operates in a non-profit framework where all resources are directed to the benefit of the membership as-a-whole. - 2.4 These rules are intended to be binding on members of the association and enforceable by courts in Queensland. - 2.5 This charter is subject and subordinate to all federal and state laws and intends no circumvention of these laws.